Jump Statement in Java: Break, Continue and Return

 Output:

-Output Of Return Code Syntax From the above output, we can see that the statement inside of the method declared is first.
-And after that, the statement inside the main method is printed.
+From the above output, we can see that the statement inside of the method declared is first.
+After that, the statement inside the main method is printed.
 So, the control first goes to the new method & after that to the main method.

 Conclusion: